Engineering

 Students in the undergraduate program will complete four year-long work placements whilst those in the Masters program will complete two year-long work placements.
 The range and complexity of tasks increase across each progressive work placement in order for students to develop and practice their engineering technical skills.

-It is also expected that students will progressively develop professional knowledge and an understanding of professional practice; employability skills such as communication, team work, and problem solving; and reflective practice skills enabling them to evaluate their own work practices while linking the theory of the classroom to practice in the workplace.
+It is also expected that students will progressively develop professional knowledge and an understanding of professional practice; employability skills such as communication, teamwork, and problem solving; and reflective practice skills enabling them to evaluate their own work practices while linking the theory of the classroom to practice in the workplace.

 Contacts